The Webmasters Guide To Survival On The Internet Post #Mobilegeddon Era (21st April 2015)

 With Mobilegeddon on the loop, and not many days for it set the Internet crazy – Here is my detailed checklist of things that you must take into consideration if you are a website owner or are responsible for the good health of your organization’s website.

-Look at the image above, this is a screen shot from the Google Analytics of Prime One Global.
+Look at the image above, this is a screenshot from the Google Analytics of Prime One Global.
 You can clearly see that we receive a steady inflow of footfalls through organic mobile search.
 Now, if we were to ignore this figure and not bother about mobile optimization before the 21st of April – you could call us sheer foolish (but, thankfully it is not the case as we are already up and ready, and we help others optimize their websites too).

-You can be a designer, developer or another SEO company or even someone managing a website, and this detailed checklist will help you with making your website mobile friendly.
+You can be a designer, developer or another SEO company, or even someone managing a website, and this detailed checklist will help you with making your website mobile friendly.
 So even if you are in the website development phase or are planning to design one in the future – you can use this checklist to make your website Mobilegeddon safe.

 1. GOOGLE QUALITY COMPLIANCE CHECK

 With all the #mobilemadness #mobilegeddon hype on the web, it is easy to get swayed and puzzled about what you should do to make your mobile, website friendly, err… website – mobile friendly before the 21st of April.
-Before you even jump into the nitty-gritties of mobile optimization it would be wise to check if you website is already “As mobile friendly as Google wants it to be.”
+Before you even jump into the nitty-gritty of mobile optimization it would be wise to check if your website is already “As mobile friendly as Google wants it to be.”

 Check the individual pages of your website with Google’s Mobile Friendly Test Tool, which will help you with detailed information regarding optimizing your website.
 And if most of the pages of your website are passing the test without a twitch, you can be rest assured that nothing too dramatic is going to happen to your online presence after the onset of 21st April 2015.